alex-654/workbook/book_summary/object_design_style_guide/1 Creating Service Objects.md

 Profit

 - Easy replace dependencies in test or in DI container
-- Grasp all dependencies in one place
+- Grasp all dependencies in one place (more vivid)
 - More efficiency in code
 - Less if